WannaBeDream/Postman-newman-ghActions/README.md

 10. Check github actions for result.

-You can use another API to perform  your testing instead of Pet store API and `store.collection.json`.
+You can use another API to perform  your testing instead of local store API and `store.collection.json`.
 - <a href="https://github.com/public-apis/public-apis"> Public API list </a>